-This is FRESH AIR.
-Journeys near and far, into the past, and even into space are the subject of the novels, memoirs and narrative histories that make up our book critic Maureen Corrigan's early summer reading list.
-Here are her recommendations.
+Journeys — near and far, into the past and even into near space — are the subject of the novels, memoirs and narrative histories that make up my summer reading list.
+Here are six books to escape with:

-MAUREEN CORRIGAN, BYLINE: There's still time to make travel plans for August 21.
-That's the date when a total solar eclipse will cross the continental United States, the first such eclipse in 99 years.
-The total eclipse can only be witnessed within a 70-mile-wide path called the path of totality which stretches from Oregon to South Carolina.
-According to David Baron, it's nature's most awesome show.
-And he should know.
-Baron is a self-professed umbraphile, or eclipse chaser.
-He's also a science writer who's just written a suspenseful narrative history about the last total solar eclipse to cross North America in the summer of 1878.
-Baron's book is called "American Eclipse," and it follows a group of 19th-century adventurers who raced out to the Rocky Mountains to study the last eclipse up close.
+There's still time to make travel plans for Aug.
+21, when a total solar eclipse will cross the contiguous United States — the first such eclipse in 99 years.
+The total eclipse can only be witnessed within a 70-mile-wide path (called "the path of totality") which stretches from Oregon to South Carolina.
+According to author David Baron, it's "nature's most awesome show."

-Thirty-one-year-old Thomas Edison was one of this intrepid band.
-Another was astronomy professor Maria Mitchell, who took some of her Vassar students out to Colorado to prove that women could do science too.
-As the eclipse got underway, Baron vividly describes how the temperature plummeted, nocturnal animals emerged from hiding and familiar colors of mountains and trees shifted.
-The total eclipse itself lasted about three minutes, the same span of time predicted for the upcoming August 21 eclipse.
-But Baron makes those three minutes seem transcendent.
-Experiencing a total eclipse, he says, is like falling through a trapdoor into a dimly lit, unrecognizable reality.
-The sun and the moon are thoroughly foreign, an ebony pupil surrounded by a pearly iris.
-It is the eye of the cosmos.
+Baron vividly describes how, as the eclipse got underway, the temperature plummeted, nocturnal animals emerged from hiding and familiar colors of mountains and trees shifted.
+The total eclipse itself lasted about three minutes — the same span of time predicted for the upcoming Aug.
+21 eclipse — but Baron makes those three minutes seem transcendent.
+Experiencing a total eclipse, he says, is "like falling through a trapdoor into a dimly lit, unrecognizable reality. ...
+The most prominent object is thoroughly foreign.
+You may know, intellectually, that is it both the sun and the moon, yet it looks like neither.
+It is an ebony pupil surrounded by a pearly iris.
+It is the eye of the cosmos."